HTTP-RPC/Kilo/README.md

 System.out.println(weather.getLow()); // 43.5
 ```

+Note that concrete types are coerced "eagerly" (before the `coerce()` method returns), while interfaces are coerced "lazily" (when a property is accessed).

 ### Required Properties
 The `Required` annotation introduced [previously](#required-parameters) can also be used to indicate that a property must contain a value.
 For example: